Home

 -------- Julia Bogner and Harry Kesselhaut / Henry Bogner and Rita Kesselhaut --------

 Julia Bogner married Harry Kesselhaut in 1933.
 Harry was born in Newark on July 30, 1907.
-He had brown eyes and black hair, with a dark complexion.
+According to cousin Steve, Gussie gave birth to twin boys, but only Harry survived.
+Harry had brown eyes and black hair, with a dark complexion.
 The couple lived in Newark and raised two children, a daughter Gail Kesselhaut and a son Alan Kesselhaut.
 In 1935, they were renting an apartment at 269 Schley Street in Newark.
 Max and Adele were living with them.
 At the time, Harry was working quite successfully as a salesman for Davega Shops, in downtown Newark.
 The company sold radios, electronic items and eventually sporting goods.

 Sometime later, they became the owners of Gem Appliance and Gift Company for 35 years in Newark.
 Harry was a member of two lodges of the Free & Accepted Masons, the Composite Lodge in Newark and the Diogenes Lodge in South Orange.
 Like her mother, Julia was a member of Deborah of Newark.
 She was also a member of the Seymour Feldman Leukemia Foundation of Essex County.